-How Does Synthetic Identity Fraud Work?
+How Criminals Exploit Synthetic Identity Fraud for Financial Gain?

 Creation of a fake ID

-Scammers start by stealing the social security numbers of people who don't use loan to commit synthetic identity theft, usually a child and homeless people. as another way, Frankenstein IDs are identities that created with different information stolen from multiple people.
+Scammers start by stealing the social security numbers of people who don't use loans to commit synthetic identity theft, usually a child and homeless people.
+In another way, Frankenstein IDs are identities that are created with different information stolen from multiple people.
 For example, one can make a synthetic identity using someone’s social security number, the other's bank number, and the other's email.
 Stealing information from discarded documents, purchasing it from the dark web, or obtaining it from a data breach is unfortunately not that difficult for scammers.

 Application for loans

-Thieves start to apply for loans online by using these synthetic ones they have created.
+Thieves start to apply for loans online by using the synthetic ones they have created.
 Because the synthetic ID doesn't have a previous credit history, the initial application is usually rejected.
 The most critical point of the job is the start of credit history.
 The scammer applies for a loan until it is approved and finally gets his first approval from a high-risk lender with a small line of credit.

 Building a positive credit track record

 They start using the limit and making regular payments to improve credit ratings and build a solid credit record.
 Over time, they may access more generous lines of credit and other lenders.
 After months or even years, the scammer will look just like any other credit user.
-Advanced criminal gangs can create fake businesses and use available addresses to provide a more realistic view of identity, thus receive higher payments.
+Advanced criminal gangs can create fake businesses and use available addresses to provide a more realistic view of identity, thus receiving higher payments.

 By guaranteeing larger credit extensions, scammers max out their credit limits and disappear.
 While some scammers create new ones after using a fake ID, others use multiple counterfeit IDs Finding scammers who have disappeared is difficult because there is no way to reach them.
-The only trace they left is the person whose ssn is used, and it can also be challenging to prove that they are innocent.
+The only trace they left is the person whose SSN is used, and it can also be challenging to prove that they are innocent.

 How to Prevent Synthetic Identity Fraud?